codeface-io/SwiftObserver/readme.md

 	}
 	~~~

-    This does not create any combined observable, and the observer won't need to remove itself from anything other than the 3 observed objects.
+    This does not create any new observable object, and the observer won't need to remove itself from anything other than the three observed objects.
 Of course, memory management is no concern if the observer calls `stopAllObserving()` at some point.

 * You won't need to distinguish different combining functions.